Tecknuovo/Java-Data-Engineer---1661/README.md

 # Project examples:

--Maintenance and enhancements of existing platform as well as addressing issues of scale -Delivering bespoke projects for clients who use the software this work allows for a lot of autonomy around systems design and development
+- Maintenance and enhancements of existing platform as well as addressing issues of scale
+- Delivering bespoke projects for clients who use the software this work allows for a lot of autonomy around systems design and development
--There will be the chance to work on building the new platform which will focus on real time data streaming -Working closely with Data Scientists to take Data models and Machine learning algorithms and turn them into production code.
+- There will be the chance to work on building the new platform which will focus on real time data streaming
+- Working closely with Data Scientists to take Data models and Machine learning algorithms and turn them into production code.

 # What experience is required?